 And the study could have implications on other aspects of infant hearing loss as well.
 The LOCHI study has also revealed significant deficits in the pre-reading skills of many of the study participants, meaning next could be research into how best to address that particular skill set in children with hearing loss.

-If your child’s newborn hearing screening resulted in a recommendation for a full hearing evaluation, be sure to follow up with a hearing care professional who specializes in pediatric hearing loss.
+If your child’s newborn hearing screening resulted in a recommendation for a full hearing evaluation, be sure to follow up with a hearing care professional who specializes in infant hearing loss.
 This will ensure the best possible language and psychosocial development outcomes for your child.